Xoloitzcuintle - Rare Dog Breed

 It keeps its coat oiled from glands found between the toes.
 Occasionally a dog will have a shock of hair on top of their head and a small percentage will be born with a thick coat of hair.

-At one point during the 40's this rare dog breed was in danger of extinction, but interested fanciers came to the rescue and began developing a larger gene poole through the second half of this century.
+At one point during the 40's this rare dog breed was in danger of extinction, but interested fanciers came to the rescue and began developing a larger gene pool through the second half of this century.

 Current breeders are very motivated to keep an interest in the breed and do whatever they can to increase their popularity.